-If the requested CUP is granted, it would confer "legal status" to the existing use of this dwelling and afford neighbors as well as the City additional regulatory tools to ensure compliance with the adopted standards governing STRs.
-Authorization of the CUP, while "technically" compliant, is believed inconsistent with the objectives of reducing STR concentration and would result in the removal of long-term rental opportunities for local residents.
+Approval of the CUP would grant "legal status" to this existing use and afford neighbors as well as the City additional regulatory tools to ensure compliance with the adopted standards governing STRs.
+Authorization of the CUP for this singular dwelling within this condominium building is not seen as being detrimental to adjacent properties and would fulfill several policies, strategies, and actions of the Columbia Imagined Comprehensive Plan.